-Marc Edelman is Associate Professor of Law and a nationally recognized scholar in the field of sports law with additional specialties in antitrust law, intellectual property law, contract law, and gaming law.
+Marc Edelman is a Professor of Law and a nationally recognized scholar in the field of sports law with additional specialties in antitrust law, intellectual property law, contract law, and gaming law.

 Professor Edelman is available to comment on: